techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (165)
 When does an exception's stack trace get recorded in the exception object?
 (Choose one.)

-a.
-When the exception is constructed
+A. When the exception is constructed

-b.
-When the exception is thrown
+B. When the exception is thrown

-c.
-When the exception is caught
+C. When the exception is caught

-d.
-When the exception’s printStackTrace() method is called
+D. When the exception’s printStackTrace() method is called

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: